Ontario Careless Driving Defence

 The double hit

-High-risk label
+High-risk territory

-Careless driving is one of the offences that can push a driver toward high-risk insurance treatment, especially when combined with an at-fault claim or prior convictions.
+Careless driving is one of the offences that can push a driver toward high-risk insurance treatment, especially combined with an at-fault claim or prior convictions.

 Civil lawsuit overlap